node-saml/passport-saml/README.md

 - Decryption of encrypted name identifiers in IdP initiated logout
 - `Redirect` and `POST` SAML Protocol Bindings

+Note: Fully functional IdP initiated SLO support is not provided out of the box.
+You have to inspect your use cases / implementation / deployment scenarios (location of IdP in respect to SP) and consider things / cases listed e.g. at issue(s) [#221](https://github.com/node-saml/passport-saml/issues/221) and [#419](https://github.com/node-saml/passport-saml/issues/419).
+Library provides you a mechanism to veto "Success" result but it does not provide hooks/interfaces to implement support for IdP initiated SLO which would work under all circumstances.
+You have to do it yourself.

 ## ChangeLog

 See [Releases](https://github.com/node-saml/passport-saml/releases) to find the changes that go into each release.
+Additionally, see the [CHANGELOG](./CHANGELOG.md).

 ## FAQ